nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_delete.md

 Success:

-- MUST return a `200` **OK** HTTP status code on successful execution of the interaction.
+- will return a `200` **OK** HTTP status code on successful execution of the interaction.
-- MUST return a response body containing a payload with an `OperationOutcome` resource that conforms to the ['Spine-OperationOutcome-1'](https://fhir.nhs.uk/STU3/StructureDefinition/Spine-OperationOutcome-1) FHIR profile.
+- will return a response body containing a payload with an `OperationOutcome` resource that conforms to the ['Spine-OperationOutcome-1'](https://fhir.nhs.uk/STU3/StructureDefinition/Spine-OperationOutcome-1) FHIR profile.

 The table summarises the successful `delete` interaction scenario and includes HTTP response code and the values expected to be conveyed in the response body `OperationOutcome` payload: